Frequently Asked Questions

 Do I need to be based in the DC area to participate in the program?

-No, but you need to be committed to coming to the D.C. area monthly for evening programming.
+No, but you need to be committed to attending programming throughout the year.

 Should I, or can I, also mail a hard copy of my application?